Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: A Divide Conquer Approach

 Putting together \textsc{Expressions} \eqref{Eqn Leaves at heigh k} and \eqref{Eqn Leaves at heigh k + 1} the result follows.

-\end{proof} \begin{remark} Clearly, due to \textsc{Theorem} \ref{Thm Partitions in Tree} a set of leaves $ L(DCT_{h}) $ for $ h \in [H] $ is a potential instance of the D\&C method applied to \textsc{Problem} \ref{Pblm Integer Problem} as (iii) \textsc{Definition} \ref{Def DC Tree efficiency} states.
-It is also direct to see that the global and stepwise efficiencies $ GbE(h) $ and $ SwE(h) $ respectively, introduced in (iv) \textsc{Definition} \ref{Def DC Tree efficiency} compute the ratios adding the solutions found for different partitions of the rooms. \end{remark} In view of the previous discussion a natural question is how to choose D\&C efficiency-optimal pairs (at least for one step and not for a full D\&C tree) however, allowing complete independence between the pairs $ (A^{0}, A^{1}) $ and $ (D^{0}, D^{1}) $ i.e., the partitions of $ [N] $ and $ D $ respectively would introduce an overwhelmingly vast search space.
-Consequently, from now on, we limit our study to partition-dependent demands, see \textsc{Definition} \ref{Def DC efficiency} (ii). \\
+\end{proof} \begin{remark} Clearly, due to \textsc{Theorem} \ref{Thm Partitions in Tree} a set of leaves $ L(DCT_{h}) $ for $ h \in [H] $ is a potential instance of the D\&C method applied to \textsc{Problem} \ref{Pblm Integer Problem} as the definition \ref{Def DC Tree efficiency} (iii) states.
+It is also direct to see that the global and stepwise efficiencies $ GbE(h) $ and $ SwE(h) $ respectively, introduced in (iv) \textsc{Definition} \ref{Def DC Tree efficiency} compute the ratios adding the solution values found for different partitions of the set of eligible items. \end{remark} In view of the previous discussion a natural question is how to choose D\&C efficiency-optimal pairs (at least for one step and not for a full D\&C tree) however, allowing complete independence between the pairs $ (A^{0}, A^{1}) $ and $ (D^{0}, D^{1}) $ i.e., the partitions of $ [N] $ and $ D $ respectively would introduce an overwhelmingly vast search space.
+Consequently, from now on, we limit our study to partition-dependent demands, see \textsc{Definition} \ref{Def DC efficiency} (i). \\

 In the next section several ways to generate partitions $ (A^{0}, A^{1}) $ will be introduced, which will be regarded as \textbf{strategies} to implement the D\&C approach.
-However, other strategies will be explored, such as the student-proctor rate $ r $ and the occupancy fraction $ o \defining \frac{1}{D}\, \sum\{ c_{i}: i\,\in\,[N]\} $.
-These are related to the problem setting (availability of resources), rather than of the choice of D\&C pairs.
+However, other strategies will be explored, such as the price-capacity rate $ r $ and the demand-capacity fraction $ o \defining \frac{1}{D}\, \sum\{ c_{i}: i\,\in\,[N]\} $.
+These are related to the problem setting (availability of resources), rather than the choice of D\&C pairs.
 The assessment of all the aforementioned strategies will be done using Monte Carlo simulations, when the list of capacities is regarded as a random variable ($ \upc $ instead of $ \capac$) with known probabilistic distribution.